Board of Trustees

 School of the Art Institute of Chicago

-Elise Paschen is the author of Bestiary, Infidelities, winner of the Nicholas Roerich Poetry Prize, and Houses: Coasts.
-Her poems have been published in numerous anthologies, including The POETRY Anthology, 1912-2002 and Sing: Poetry from the Indigenous Americas and in magazines such as The New Republic, The Hudson Review, and Ploughshares.
+Elise Paschen is the author of, most recently, The Nightlife, as well as Bestiary, Infidelities, winner of the Nicholas Roerich Poetry Prize, and Houses: Coasts.
+Her poems have been published in numerous anthologies, including The POETRY Anthology, 1912-2002 and Sing: Poetry from the Indigenous Americas, and in magazines such as The New Yorker and Poetry Magazine.
 She has edited many anthologies, including Poetry Speaks.
 Former Executive Director of the Poetry Society of America, she is the co-founder of Poetry in Motion.
 Dr. Paschen teaches in the MFA Writing Program at The School of the Art Institute of Chicago.

 University of South Florida